christianandredietrich/iOS-SDK/advanced.md

 This property sets the fontName.

-If the value isnil, font will be rendered in the default content defined value or system font if it is not defined.
+If the value is nil, font will be rendered in the default content defined value or system font if it is not defined.

 > **Note** The possible value will be the one of value in [UIFont familyNames].